How to Keep Squirrels Out of the Garden: 7 Natural Methods That Work

 Squirrel-Proofing Methods

-Hot Chili Pepper
+1) Hot Chili Pepper

 A word of caution about hot pepper solutions: wear protective gear, such as gloves and eye protection, while preparing and applying solutions, and do not touch your eyes or rub your skin without washing thoroughly.
-Do not apply hot pepper spray if it is windy.
+Do not apply hot pepper spray when it is windy.

-Essential Oils
+2) Essential Oils

-Garlic
+3) Garlic

 While you might enjoy the scent of garlic while cooking, squirrels are not fans of the smell or taste.
 Mix some chopped garlic with equal parts water and vinegar.
-Let this concoction sit for a few days so the flavors can combine, and then spray it on fences, stakes, and flower pots, but not directly on the plants as vinegar can harm them.
+Let this concoction sit for a few days so the flavors can combine, and then spray it on fences, stakes, and flower pots, but not directly on the plants, as vinegar can harm them.
 Label any container holding leftover spray and keep it in a safe location away from children and pets.

-It’s important to remember that the effectiveness of any spray will fade and should be reapplied every few days, and always after rain.
+It is important to remember that the effectiveness of any spray will fade and should be reapplied every few days, and always after rain.

-The Old Soap Trick
+4) The Old Soap Trick

-Create Physical Barriers
+5) Create Physical Barriers

 Along the same lines, aluminum foil can be placed on top of the potting soil in potted plants.
 Simply poke holes through the foil for each plant, seed, or bulb.